jaredhanson/flowstate/README.md

 username=alice&password=letmeinnow&state=Zwu8y84x
 ```

-This requests the `POST /login` route again.
-If another invalid password is
+This requests the `POST /login` route again, and this time the route will load
+the state.
+If another invalid password is submitted, the cycle of rendering the
-submitted, the cycle of rendering the login view and prompting for the password
+login view and prompting the user for a password will repeat, with the
-will repeat, with the `failureCount` incremented and saved in state each time.
+`failureCount` incremented and saved each time.

+#### Resume State

 ## Authors